rohit-ambre/superduperdb-website/pitch.md

 ---

-## Data and AI need to be fully united in order to maximize their value
+# Data and AI need to be fully united in order to maximize their value

 ---

-## SuperDuperDB
+# SuperDuperDB

-### The all encompassing AI-database solution
+### The first fully fledged AI-database solution

 ---